project-zot/project-zot.github.io/docs/articles/mirroring.md

 </tbody>
 </table>

+## Configuration examples for mirroring

-## Example: Multiple repositories with polled mirroring
+### Example: Multiple repositories with polled mirroring

 The following is an example of sync configuration for mirroring multiple repositories with polled mirroring.